Data Standards Advisory Committee, Meeting Minutes

 - Lisa Schutz, Verifier

-The Chair noted that the first full draft of the Energy standards is nearing completion with one final consultation open and only the DER data structures yet to be defined.
+The Chair noted that the first full draft of the Energy standards are nearing completion with two of the final three consultations currently open and only the DER data structures yet to be defined.
 Further details will be provided in the Technical Working Group update.
-He also noted that there will also be a workshop on the 24 November.

 The Chair noted that the Banking Product Comparator tool continues to be a powerful and insightful tool for organisations publishing their Product Reference endpoints.
 There is a new feature called Status and Outages where you can view the current status and outages for organisations.
-There are currently 68 banks available on the Product Comparator Tool.
+At the time of writing there were 68 banks available in the Product Comparator Tool.

 The Chair noted that he will be attending the next CDR Board meeting on Tuesday 17 November 2020 and Barry Thomas attended the CDR Operational Committee meeting on Monday 2 November 2020.

-The Chair noted that Damir Cuca (Basiq), Lisa Schutz (Verifier) and Erin Turner (Choice) are apologies for this meeting.
+The Chair noted that Lisa Schutz from Verifier is an apology for this meeting.

 The Chair thanked the Committee Members for their comments and feedback on the Minutes from the 14 October 2020 Advisory Committee meeting.
 The Minutes were taken as read and formally accepted.

-The Chair noted that the Action Items were either completed or would be covered off in scheduled discussions.
+The Chair noted that the Action Items were either completed or would be discussed later at this meeting.

 Working Group Update

-A summary of progress since the last committee meeting on the Working Groups was provided in the Committee Papers and was taken as read.
+A summary of the Working Groups progress since the last committee meeting was provided in the Committee Papers and was taken as read.

 Data Quality Update

-A further update was provided on Data Quality by Barry Thomas from the DSB as follows:
+A further update was provided on Data Quality by Barry Thomas as follows:

 Technical Working Group Update

-A further update was provided on the Technical Working Group by Mark Verstege as follows:
+A further update was provided on the Technical Working Group by James Bligh as follows:

 Consumer Experience Working Group Update